J. Hunter Guthrie: European studies

 Guthrie returned to Woodstock College that year, traveling through China, Japan, North Africa, and India on his return voyage.
 On June 23, 1930, he was ordained a Catholic priest at Woodstock.
 He was then sent to the Pontifical Gregorian University in Rome, where he earned a Doctor of Sacred Theology degree in 1931.
 He spent the following year studying ascetical theology at the Drongen Abbey and at the Catholic University of Louvain in Belgium.
 On August 15, 1934, he professed his final vows in the Chapel of Saint Denis on Montmartre in Paris, which were received by Anthony Joseph Schuler, the Bishop of El Paso, Texas.

-Guthrie began work on his doctorate in philosophy, studying at the University of Berlin, the University of Munich, the University of Frieburg, and the University of Paris.
+Guthrie began work on his doctorate in philosophy, studying at the Friedrich Wilhelm University of Berlin, the Ludwig-Maximilians-Universität München, the University of Freiburg, and the University of Paris.
 During this time, he became ill with tuberculosis, which required that he be treated in Asheville, North Carolina.
 He then returned to the University of Paris to defend his dissertation on phenomenology, for which he was awarded a docteur de l'université with highest honors in 1937.
 During his time in Europe, Guthrie studied under Martin Heidegger, Werner Jaeger, and Emile Brédier, and was closely acquainted with Edith Stein, Simone Weil, Jacques Maritain, and Étienne Gilson.
 He was also in contact with the Vienna Circle.
 As a result, his philosophical interests were German existentialism, logical positivism, and analytic philosophy, the latter of which he studied a decade before it become prominent in American universities.

 Following his education, Guthrie taught philosophy at Woodstock College from 1937 to 1940.
 He became a professor and chairman of the department of graduate philosophy at Fordham University in 1940, remaining in the position for three years.
 He was also an assistant editor of The Journal of Philosophy, Thought, and Philosophy Abstracts, and was a prolific author.